CTS-2301 (Unix/Linux Administration I) Project #6

 9. Once you are successfully logged in as a regular user, run some FTP commands again.
 What is the result of the commands pwd and ls this time?

-10. To enable local users, to block others, to set up chroot protection for (some) users, you may need to edit the vsftpd.conf file.
+10. To enable local users, to block others, or to set up chroot protection for (some) users, you may need to edit the vsftpd.conf file.
 You should start by reading the comments in that file.
 If that doesn't help try reading the man page.
 Remember that to access services from other hosts have security issues and may involve configuring the firewall, TCP wrappers (hosts.allow/deny), or PAM.
-(None of this should be necessary for this project.) what changes, if any, did you make?
+(None of this should be necessary for this project.)
+What changes, if any, did you make?

-5. Creating and installing your own service:
+5. Creating and installing a new on-demand service:

 #!/bin/sh -